pmean/build-website/text/21/website-revisions.md

 2. Link the old pages to the new ones.
 Add
    <p>This page has moved to a <a href="http://new.pmean.com/post/name/">new website</a>.</p>
+   or
-and remove everything except the header.
+   This page has moved to a new website.
+Link to http://new.pmean.com/post/name/ and remove everything except the header.

 3. Systematize the references.
 No bare html addresses.
 Put the URLs at the bottom of the page.